opensearch-project/documentation-website/_install-and-configure/install-dashboards/rpm.md

 ### Auto restart service after package upgrade

-At the moment, OpenSearch Dashboards RPM package does not support automatically restart service after a package upgrade.
+Currently, the OpenSearch Dashboards RPM package does not support automatically restarting the service after a package upgrade.